Injured on a Port, Dock or Terminal? You Need to Speak with an Admiralty Lawyer

 - Maintenance and Cure – Seamen who are injured or become ill while in the service of a ship or vessel have the right to receive maintenance (daily living allowance) and cure (payments for medical treatments) from their employer.

-- Third Party Lawsuits – Workers and other individuals who are injured by another worker or company, defective product or piece of equipment have the right to file a negligence suit against third party companies, such general contractors, subcontractors, as product manufacturers and suppliers, who are responsible for their injuries.
+- Third Party Lawsuits – Workers and other individuals who are injured by another worker or company, defective product or piece of equipment have the right to file a negligence suit against third-party companies, such as general contractors, subcontractors, as product manufacturers and suppliers, who are responsible for their injuries.

 When an employee is injured on a port, dock or terminal, it can be difficult to determine which laws apply to the case.
-The Willis Law Firm has decades of experience representing workers and other individuals who have been injured in all types of maritime accidents, including accidents that have occurred on ports, docks and terminals.
+The Willis Law Firm has decades of experience representing workers and other individuals who have been injured in all types of maritime accidents, including accidents that have occurred on ports, docks, and terminals.
 If you have been injured in an admiralty-related accident, a maritime lawyer at our firm can help you navigate the legal system and secure the compensation you need to deal with your injuries.
-Call our firm today at 1-800-468-4878 to schedule a free, confidential consultation.
+Contact us online or call our firm today at 1-800-468-4878 to schedule a free, confidential consultation with an experienced admiralty attorney.